-There are numerous coupling reagents (DCC, HATU, HBTU, EDC, SOC12 etc.) available now a days to convert acid to corresponding amide or ester.
-But all these amide or ester coupling reagents such as: 1) DCC, 2) HATU, 3) HBTU, 3) EDC are highly expensive and therefore, difficult to afford them for academic research.
+There are several coupling reagents (DCC, HATU, HBTU, EDC, SOCl2 etc.) available now a days to convert acid to corresponding amide or ester.
+Most of these coupling agents such as: 1) DCC, 2) HATU, 3) HBTU, 3) EDC are highly expensive and therefore, difficult to afford them for academic research.
 But on the other hand, thionyl chloride (SOCl2) is another robust alternative for the synthesis of an amide or ester from acid.
 Furthermore, it is comparatively much cheaper than other coupling reagents.
 This reagent is pretty simple to handle and moreover, it affords high yield.
 Therefore, this reagent became central to many of the organic transformation for industrial uses.
-In light of these potential advantages, we have utilized the thionyl chloride (SOCl2) as a coupling agent to generate a new variety of molecular scaffolds which might inhibit toxic pathogen like Gram (-ve) bacteria such as: Salmonella and E. coli.
+In light of these potential advantages, we have utilized the thionyl chloride (SOCl2) as a coupling agent to generate a new variety of molecular scaffolds which might inhibit toxic pathogen like Gram-negative bacteria such as: Salmonella and E. coli.
 (Scheme 1).